 Action Who?
 When?
 Resources and training needs/costs How will this be monitored?
 What are the success criteria?
-Monitor outstanding needs for Covid related legacy after school booster lessons across the federation HoLs Ongoing Cost of TA to run club Monitor assessment scores of eligible pupils - Success criteria will be 'age expected' To ensure off site visits are accessible for all pupils Staff/HoL Throughout the year Pre-visit site to check suitability.
+Assess the need for Covid Catch Up after school booster lessons across the federation HoLs Autumn 2021 ongoing Cost of TA to run club Monitor assessment scores of eligible pupils - Success criteria will be 'age expected' To ensure off site visits are accessible for all pupils Staff/HoL Throughout the year Pre-visit site to check suitability.
 Wheel chair usage.
 Enough staff/pupil ratio All children will take part in educational visits Use of resources to support access to curriculum subjects Staff/SENDCOs Ongoing Resources as required.
-E.g. sound mats, overlays, Children accessing lessons along sloping writing boards, pencil grips, word mats side their peers.
+E.g. sound mats, overlays, Children accessing sloping writing boards, pencil grips, word mats lessons along side their peers.
 Ensure all children and staff have a way of communicating Staff/SENDCOs When required Ensure key staff have had training in total communication and Makaton.
 Children with language difficulties can communicate their needs.
-SEND pupils signed up to attend Honiton and Exmouth learning Community SEND sporting events JHJ, TP, AT When organised by HLC and ELC Minimal - staff costs to attend + transport Confidence of pupils increase Several after school clubs open to all children and supported by PPG/Sports Funding if needed JHJ, AT, TP Ongoing Relevant staff and expertise PPG/Sports funding if needed Monitor which children attend.
-Encourage minority groups and vulnerable to attend Employ supply teacher for weekly Pupil Premium booster sessions at Broadhembury School (highest level of PP within Jubilee Hub) KG Ongoing Pupil premium budget Tracking of PP children's achievement and wellbeing Named staff employed to monitor PPG and Sports Grant spend and effectiveness KG, NR Ongoing PPG and Sports Fund Budget Data available for SLT and Governors to monitor effective spent
+SEND pupils signed up to attend Honiton, Exmouth and Sidmouth learning Community SEND sporting events KP/AT/EM/NR When organised by HLC Minimal - staff costs to attend Confidence of pupils increase Employ supply teacher for weekly Pupil Premium booster sessions at Broadhembury School (highest level of PP within Jubilee Hub) KG Ongoing Pupil premium budget Tracking of PP children's achievement and wellbeing Staff structure at Littleham revised to focus on intervention groups KG/TP Ongoing Pupil Premium and Covid Catch Up Budget Monitor assessment scores of eligible pupils - Success criteria will be 'age expected' - or specific before and after assessments